bakpakin/Fennel/tutorial.md

 Of course, all our standard arithmetic operators like `+`, `-`, `*`, and `/` work here in prefix form.
-Note that numbers are double-precision floats in all versions prior to 5.3, which optionally introduced integers.
+Note that numbers are double-precision floats in all Lua versions prior to 5.3, which optionally introduced integers.
 On 5.3 and up, integer division uses `//`.

 ```lisp